Nitin2806/CondorMarket-Dashboard/README.md

       npm start

-The frontend server will start on http://localhost:3000.
+The server will start on http://localhost:3000.

 ## Usage